USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch07_programs_libraries.md

 -   `CTM_WB_DUST [default: Y|T]`

 Setting to calculate in-line windblown dust emissions in CCTM.
 Setting this variable to Y or T requires the availability of gridded land use input files that include the following BELD USGS land use classifications: shrubland, shrubgrass, and sprsbarren.
-See Section 5.3.2.1 for a description of the DUST_LU_1 and DUST_LU_2 input files.
+See [Chapter 5](CMAQ_OGD_ch05_sys_req.md) for a description of the DUST_LU_1 and DUST_LU_2 input files.
 Comment out variable or set to Y or T to turn on; set to N or F to turn off.

 -   `CTM_ERODE_AGLAND [default: N|F]`

 Setting to use optional erodible agricultural land classifications for computing windblown dust emissions from agricultural land.
 Setting this variable to Y or T requires the availability of gridded crop timing data that describe planting start dates, planting end dates, and harvesting end dates for 18 crop types.
-See Section 5.3.2.1 for a description of the CROPMAP01, CROPMAP04, and CROPMAP08 input files.
+See [Chapter 5](CMAQ_OGD_ch05_sys_req.md#Table5-3) for a description of the CROPMAP01, CROPMAP04, and CROPMAP08 input files.
 If CTM_WB_DUST is set to N or F, this setting will be ignored.
 Set to Y or T to turn on; comment out variable or set to N or F to turn off.

 -   `CTM_DUSTEM_DIAG [default: N|F]`